 The Master Advisory Committee serves to assist you in planning the most appropriate coursework and related program experiences.
 The committee should be composed of three faculty members who hold Graduate Faculty membership.
 Your temporary advisor will help you identify the committee chair and committee members, all of whom must be full members of the Graduate Faculty.
 The committee chair's primary duty is to monitor the progress of the student toward the degree.
-Other committee members' duties include participating in examinations per Graduate College and program requirements, attending regular meetings of the advisory committee, and interacting regularly with committee members and the student to monitor progress toward the degree.
+Other committee members' duties include participating in examinations per Graduate College and program requirements, attending regular meetings of the advisory committee, and interacting regularly with committee members of the advisory committee should the degree.
 The student and the members of the advisory committee should consult regularly to review the progress of the student's work.

 You have the option of changing the membership of your advisory committee at any time.
-However, a written request for changing a committee's membership must be signed digitally by all old and new committee members and submitted to the School Head.
+However, a written request for changing a committee's membership must be signed digitally by all old and new committee members and submitted to the School Head (this is now an online process).
 The request should include a clear rationale for the proposed change (e.g., faculty member retirement, etc.).
 Pending the School Head's approval, the appropriate notification will be forwarded to the Graduate College.
-The link to these forms are available at Grad College Forms.
+The link to these forms are available on the Graduate College website.